TrentSterling/TerrainGenerator/README.md

 TerrainGenerator
 ================

-*Simulates basic landscapes based on generated height map.*
+*Simulates basic landscapes based on a generated height map.*

 About
 -----